TimMacy/YouTubeAlchemy/README.md

 - **8.0.3.1**: adjustments for the latest YouTube changes (general selector updates including for Color Code Last Uploaded Video)
 - **8.0.2**: adjustments for the latest YouTube changes (fixed missing date in tab view)
 - **8.0.1**: adjustments for the latest YouTube changes (fixed font size of remaining time and chapters in fullscreen)
-- **8.0**: browser extension release. bug fixes and improvements. new feature: move settings button into the YouTube guide, load transcript manually, dark and light mode support for Color Code Videos
+- **8.0**: browser extension release. bug fixes and improvements. new feature: move settings button into the YouTube guide, load a transcript manually, dark and light mode support for Color Code Videos
 - **7.2**: adjustments for the latest YouTube changes
 - **7.19**: adjustments for the latest YouTube changes
 - **7.18**: adjustments for the latest YouTube changes; new feature: Hide "Latest YouTube posts" on the Home Page